baumrock/RockFinder3/README.md

 # Basic Concept

-The concept of RockFinder is to get the base query of the `$pages->find()` call and modify it for our needs so that we get the best of both worlds: Easy PW selectors and powerful SQL operations.
+The concept of RockFinder is to get the base query of the `$pages->find()` call and modify it for our needs so that we get the best of both worlds: Easy PW selectors and powerful and efficient SQL operations.

 In PW every find operation is turned into a `DatabaseQuerySelect` object.
 This class is great for working with SQL via PHP because you can easily modify the query at any time without complex string concatenation operations: